ppannuto/patpannuto.com/classes/2020/fall/cse141/index.md

 > Late homework will receive 50% of earned points.
 > Late homework is not eligible for regrades and will be graded and returned at instructor convenience.
 > Late homework should take care to add extra details showing how you, personally worked through problems and that your work is your own.
-> Late homework that is "just answers" or otherwise does not clearly show your own work will recieve no credit.
+> Late homework that is "just answers" or otherwise does not clearly show your own work will receive no credit.

 #### 30%: Midterm